bshapka/life-in-java/README.md

 The following is a set of recommended directions for running the project.
 Note that these directions assume a JRE exists and that it has been associated with the shell command `java`.
 The project was developed and tested with the Java 16.0.1 SDK and language level set to 14.
 Compatibility with older JREs may exist but is not guaranteed.
+* Download the supplied jar file from [Releases](https://github.com/bshapka/life-in-java/releases)
-* Start a shell session and navigate to the directory `/out/artifacts/life_in_java_jar` in the project/cloned repo
+* Start a shell session and navigate to the directory containing the downloaded jar file
-* Run the command `java -jar life-in-java.jar` to start the application
+* Run the command `java -jar life-in-java.jar` to start the application (assuming the jar file was not renamed)

 ## Implementation Details
 This section assumes basic familiarity with Life.
 If you are not familiar with Life but want to